PeterWaher/IoTGateway/Waher.IoTGateway/Root/Settings/Backup.md

 {{Export.FullKeyExportFolder}}
 ```

-**Note**: Backup files generated in these folders, can also be uploaded to contacts in your [roster](/Settings/Roster.md), if they:
+**Note**: Backup files generated in these folders, can also be uploaded to TAG Neurons^TM that are contacts in your

-1. Support HTTP File Upload.
-(Public TAG Neurons do.)
-2. You are subscribed to their presence.
-3. Are members of the group `BACKUP` or `KEY`, or both.
+[roster](/Settings/Roster.md).
 Backup files are sent to roster items in group `BACKUP`.
 Key files are sent to
 roster items in group `KEY`.

 You can update these folders if you want below.
 By leaving the fields blank, the default backup folder is used.